History of the England national football team: 1900–1939

-Post-war era
+Post-war era: Walter Winterbottom (1946–1962)

-1950 and 1954 World Cups
+Between 27 May 1945 and 19 May 1946, England played seven unofficial Victory Internationals, an unofficial international match against Scotland on 24 August 1946 (2–2), and unofficial internationals against Switzerland and Switzerland 'B'.

-Between 27 May 1945 and 19 May 1946, England played seven unofficial victory internationals, an unofficial international match against Scotland on 24 August 1946 (2–2), and unofficial internationals against Switzerland and Switzerland 'B'.
-The FA rejoined FIFA in 1946, the same year they appointed the first dedicated team manager, Walter Winterbottom (although the team was picked by a committee).
+The FA rejoined FIFA in 1946, helped by a sense of European unity at the end of the war.
+The same year, new FA Secretary Sir Stanley Rous suggested that the FA needed an expert on the coaching staff.
+Walter Winterbottom was appointed as England Team Manager and Director of Coaching despite initial resistance from the FA Council, (although the team was picked by a committee).
 Winterbottom's reign began strongly with a series of lopsided victories, providing a false sense of security that the post-war England team had retained its early international preeminence.
 In 1948, England gained two notable victories, 4–0 against the reigning world champions Italy in Turin, and 10–0 against Portugal in Lisbon, after which the players involved famously became known as the "lions of Lisbon".

 England's fortunes then took a sharp decline, losing for the first time against non-UK opposition at home when they were defeated 2–0 by the Republic of Ireland in 1949 at Goodison Park, Liverpool.
-England's World Cup debut came in 1950; however, they suffered an infamous 1–0 defeat by the United States, and failed to get beyond the first group stage after also losing against Spain in their final game.
+England came to their first World Cup in 1950 as one of the favourites to win.
+They made their World Cup finals debut with a 2–0 win against Chile.
+However, in the second match they suffered an infamous 1–0 defeat by the United States, and failed to get beyond the first group stage after also losing 1–0 against Spain in their final game.

 England's increasing tactical inferiority was highlighted on 25 November 1953, when Hungary came to Wembley.
 Fielding legendary players such as Ferenc Puskás, József Bozsik, Sándor Kocsis, Zoltán Czibor and Nándor Hidegkuti, Hungary outclassed England 6–3 – this was England's first home loss to opposition from outside of the British Isles.
 In the return match in Budapest, Hungary won 7–1, which still stands as the worst defeat in England's history.
 Ivor Broadis scored England's goal.
 After the game, the bewildered England centre-half Syd Owen said, "It was like playing people from outer space."
+Winterbottom was subsequently granted the right to team selection alongside two members of the selection committee.

 In the 1954 World Cup, two goals by Broadis saw him become the first England player to score two goals in a game at the World Cup finals.
 In the same match, Nat Lofthouse also scored twice in a 4–4 draw against Belgium.
 England reached the quarter-finals for the first time, but were eliminated 4–2 by Uruguay.
-Only twice have England progressed beyond the World Cup quarter-finals away from home.